Alien-AV/gangster-game/game-design.md

   - __End-of-Stack Modal__: Complete the stack visually, then present a minimal modal to choose result.
 Pros: clear.
 Cons: modal churn if used often.

 • __MVP Decision__
-  - Implement a __Stat-Based Default__ heuristic now: if Fist ≥ Face and Raid is unlocked, prefer Raid; otherwise Extort.
+  - Implement a __Stat-Based Default__ heuristic now: if Fist ≥ Face prefer Raid; otherwise Extort.
 For single-purpose cards (e.g., Priest), the choice is implicit (Donate).
   - Document and instrument a simple inline popup to add later for explicit choice.
 This keeps the loop fast today while providing a path to richer interactions.